Learning to Segment Liquids in Real-world Images: INTRODUCTION

-\begin{itemize}[leftmargin=1.2em] \itemsep{0.5em} \item We introduce the first large-scale liquid segmentation dataset \ds{}, consisting of liquids in diverse scenes from the real world with corresponding masks that were manually annotated and classified. \item We propose a novel network \dm{}, which uses cross attention to incorporate boundary features, enabling boundary-guided enhancement of the segmentation mask. \item We experimentally validate the effectiveness of \dm{}, attaining higher accuracy on the test set of \ds{} compared to state-of-the-art methods, setting the benchmark and inviting further research on the task. \end{itemize}
+\begin{itemize} \item We introduce the first general liquid segmentation dataset LQDS, consisting of liquids in diverse scenes from the real world annotated with pixel-level masks. \item We propose a novel network \dm{}, which uses cross-attention between parallel branches to inject boundary features into mask predictions, enabling accurate segmentation along challenging liquid edges. \item We experimentally validate the effectiveness of \dm{}, attaining higher accuracy on the test set of \ds{} compared to state-of-the-art methods, setting the benchmark and inviting further research on the task. \end{itemize}

-\section{Related Work}

-In this section, we survey state-of-the-art works relevant to ours, including semantic segmentation, water/chemical segmentation, and transparent/reflective object segmentation.
+\section{RELATED WORK}